-Father: Entrepreneur Mother: Store clerk Grandfather: Coal miner Uncle: Unemployed - rker and "works under the table" nets for friends Neighbor: Teacher Friend: Day-care provider and cuts hair on the side
+Father: Entrepreneur Mother: Store clerk Grandfather: Coal miner Uncle: Unemployed Stepbrother: Construction worker and "works under the table" making cabinets for friends Neighbor: Teacher Friend: Day-care provider and cuts hair on the side

 - Pause to discuss idioms and explain "works under the table" and "on the side" as terms that are often used when people talk about jobs, employment, and making money.
 [L4Aa] - 4.
 Ask learners to draw their own Family & Friends Job Tree on a blank piece of paper or a template printout you can share.